 Tube tops were another closet essential in the 2000s, visible everywhere, from the red carpet to the beach.

-The versatility of the barely-there style allowed easy pairing with boho style maxi dresses, cargo pants, and skinny jeans.
+The versatility of the barely-there style allowed easy pairing with boho-style maxi skirts, cargo pants, and cropped jeans.

 Few outfits scream ‘2000s fashion’ more than a Herve Leger’s bandage dress – a French fashion house founded in 1985 – as everyone from Kim Kardashian to Lou Doillon wore one in the mid-’00s.

-The bandage dress was such a famous outfit that you would find it on every red carpet, worn by the most recognizable celebrities.
+A signature garment of Bimbocore style, the bandage dress was so famous that you would find it on every red carpet, worn by the most recognizable celebrities.

 While Hérve Léger may no longer be a powerhouse brand, the classic bandage dress silhouette still reigns supreme.